What is Workflow Automation?

 Because workflows are composed of multiple tasks, there can be multiple automated tasks within an automated workflow.
 Thus, workflow automation encompasses task automation.

-Then, there’s process orchestration.
-A process orchestration platform can execute, monitor, and manage entire business processes across systems and teams.
-You can think of sets of business processes as sections of an orchestra, and the process orchestration platform is the conductor.
-Thus, process orchestration makes process automation more powerful and efficient.
+(Then, again, there’s process orchestration.
+A process orchestration platform can execute, monitor, and manage entire business processes across systems and teams.)

 Tonkean workflow automation